 Mindfulness work with children and young people

-- Understand what mindfulness is and what it offers young people
+- What mindfulness is and what it offers children and young people

-- Explain mindfulness in a meaningful way to young people
+- How to explain mindfulness in a meaningful way to children and young people

-- Understand the link between regulating emotions and impulsive behaviour
+- The link between regulating emotions and impulsive behavior

 - How to apply mindfulness techniques in your work with children and young people.

 Jan Montgomery is an experienced therapist who works across the lifespan.
 She is a qualified Life Coach, Play Therapist and Adult Psychotherapist.
 Jan specialises in working with trauma and has a passion for sharing her learning in an accessible and creative format.